XEQMLabs/xeqm-core/docs/sent-l2-confirmation/sent-confirmations.md

   where N is the quorum round: so flags in the first backup round (the second overall quorum round for a block) contribute 0.5 points; flags in the 4th backup round would contribute 0.2 points, and 99th backup quorum would contribute 0.01 points.
 - Mined blocks contribute a full-weight vote to the process.
-Oxen mined blocks are only accepted on the Oxen chain in one of two cases of extreme conditions: a complete network pulse failure to create a block for more than 4 hours; or a drop in the number of active service nodes below the threshold needed to create a pulse quorum (12).
+Equilibria mined blocks are only accepted on the Equilibria chain in one of two cases of extreme conditions: a complete network pulse failure to create a block for more than 4 hours; or a drop in the number of active service nodes below the threshold needed to create a pulse quorum (12).
 The former case has happened just one (at the initial pulse hard fork, due to a bug in the pulse activation code), and the latter has never happened on mainnet (though happens from time to time on the ~20 node private testnet/devnet).

-  In either case, however, the mined block fallback votes are likely needed to fix the service node state (e.g. to get new L2 node registrations or removals applied to the Oxen chain), and so such extreme fallback cases need to have the potential to push through votes.
+  In either case, however, the mined block fallback votes are likely needed to fix the service node state (e.g. to get new L2 node registrations or removals applied to the Equilibria chain), and so such extreme fallback cases need to have the potential to push through votes.
 It is worth pointing out that a mined block is not accepted and cannot be triggered by the network outside of the two extremes described above.